subspace/subnomicon/docs/consensus/security.md

 spend a significant amount of sequential work in maintaining the attack.

 For more information about how proof of time is used see [this page](consensus/pot.md).

+# Security against attacks on proof of capacity / storage

+The masking function that we apply during farmer's plot creation has specific properties that help us in preventing the following attacks on the protocol.

+## Time-Memory algorithms (plot compression)

+We adopt the function described in the work ["Beyond Hellman's Time-Memory Trade-Offs with Applications to Proofs of Space"](https://eprint.iacr.org/2017/893) as our masking function.
+This function is designed such that the gain in trading computation (time) over storage (memory) is very small.

+## On-the-fly plot creation

+Preventing farmers from creating plots on the fly, after seeing the challenge, has two favours.
+First, the masking
+function is memory hard, which means that creating a plot is constrained by the amount of memory the farmer has, as well as the rate of the memory IO operations it can perform.
+Secondly, creating plots on demand is not economical, hence not a rational choice.
+Because of the different resource requirements in running the masking function, the cost of running it to simulate some (sufficiently high) amount of storage is significantly higher than the cost of purchasing this amount of storage, plotting once (more precisely, according to the protocol specification) and maintaining a farmer.
+In other words, a farmer who is willing to spend the cost for on-demand plotting is better off spending this cost on "real" plotting.